kubealex/containerized-aap-setup/README.md

 aap2_host ansible_host=YOUR_HOST_HERE ansible_user=YOUR_REMOTE_USERNAME_HERE ansible_password=YOUR_REMOTE_USER_PWD_HERE ansible_ssh_common_args='-o StrictHostKeyChecking=no'
 ```

-**ansible_host variable will be used to setup the hostname/IP address wher Ansible Automation Platform will be reachable, ensure it matches the FQDN or the IP**
+**ansible_host variable will be used to set the hostname/IP address where Ansible Automation Platform will be reachable, ensure it matches the FQDN or the IP**

 That's all you need to launch the playbook, edit it accordingly if you use SSH keys to connect.